-Wasp-waisted SKYROS island is the odd one out in the Sporades chain of islands that lie off the east coast of Greece.
+Wasp-waisted Skyros is the odd one out in the Sporades chain of islands that lies off the east coast of Greece.
 One of the largest islands in the Sporades it is also the most remote and somewhat off the main tourist trail and thus the least visited of this island group.

 Skyros' isolation has helped it preserve its distinctive Greek character and customs - foreigners, for example, are banned from owning houses here.
-Tourist beds also number only around 1,000 and the resolutely traditional Skyros islanders seem intent on having no more, although visitors who do make the effort to mix with the locals are very warmly welcomed.
+Tourist beds also number only around 1,000 and the resolutely traditional Skyros islanders seem intent on having no more, although visitors who make the effort to mix are very warmly welcomed.

 Skyros stands so much apart from the rest of the tourist-hungry Sporades group that there is no direct ferry link from neighbouring islands.
 The landscape is green and densely wooded in the north; much more dry, rocky and barren in the south.

-Traditonal festivals and occupations play a large part in island life and Skyroshas long been noted for its arts and crafts, its beautiful pottery and for its hand-carved furniture.
+Traditional festivals and occupations play a large part in island life and Skyros has long been noted for its arts and crafts, its beautiful pottery and for its hand-carved furniture.

 Most inhabitants live in and around the island capital of Chora and Skyros has a permanent population of around 3,000 people, mostly engaged in farming and fishing.